 Air pollution and skin- the relation

-There are five types of air pollution that affects your skin health and appearance.
+There are five types of air pollution that affect your skin health and appearance.
 The types of air pollution that affect your skin are:

 - Cigarette smoke